typedb/typedb-docs/04-concept-api/00-overview.md

 ### Remote Concept API

-The remote concept API allows a user to make simple requests to the Grakn server to discover information connected to a specific concept, or modify a concept. **All** remote concept operations require a network call to the Grakn server.
+The remote concept API allows a user to make simple requests to the TypeDB server to discover information connected to a specific concept, or modify a concept. **All** remote concept operations require a network call to the TypeDB server.

 Remote concepts must be linked to a **Transaction** in order to make calls.
 When remote concepts are returned by a Transaction method or a Remote Concept API method, they will inherit the same Transaction as the transaction/concept the method was called on. *When the Transaction is closed, the remote concept methods can no longer be used.